casperykchan/blog/java/005_java_pass_by_what.md

 ID one = new ID("ONE");
 ```

-Essentially, when the object "one" is instantiated,
+When the object "one" is instantiated,
 there is a pointer object "pointer_one" created which "points" to the memory location of the object in the heap.

 As an imaginary example: